jacksongs/pelican/content/Payphones1.md

 Author: jacksongs
 Summary: A quick look at where payphones are located around Adelaide.

-I have been chatting at work about payphones so I thought I would take a quick look at some payphone data.
+I have been chatting at work about payphones.
+What better reason to take a quick look at some payphone data.

 {% notebook payphones1.ipynb %}